Thiaagosil/Thiaagosil/README.md

 📌 &nbsp;Feel free to explore my repositories or reach out for collaboration!

-- 🌱 I’m currently learning C and SQL.
+- 🌱 I’m currently learning Java and Python.
 <br>

 #